 But Apple is too smart not to realize that its streaming business will be hurt by making the Apple TV box non-exclusive.

-The reality is by making its Apple TV app available on several non-Apple operating systems, it has opened the floodgates for new subscribers who were earlier restricted by the exclusivity.
+The reality is that by making its Apple TV app available on several non-Apple operating systems, it has opened the floodgates for new subscribers who were earlier restricted by exclusivity.

 Talking about how the move has impacted the Apple TV hardware business, only time will tell.
 But the Apple TV box will likely pass the test, considering how capable and efficient the Apple TV streaming device is over its peers and smart TV OSes.

-At the end of the day, to buy or not to buy the Apple streaming box is for you to decide.
-But we’ll like to chip in with our thoughts and help you make the call.
+At the end of the day, buying or not buying the Apple streaming box is for you to decide.
+But we’d like to chip in with our thoughts and help you make the call.

 The following are some of the reasons we believe the Apple TV Box has still not lost its sheen, and you may concur too: